bimalsharma07/Mobile-Automation-with-Appium/README.md

 # Mobile Automation with Appium

-This repository demonstrates end-to-end automation of the SwagLabs mobile app (APK) using Appium.
+This repository demonstrates the Simple end-to-end automation of the SwagLabs mobile app (APK) using Appium.
 It provides a practical example of how to set up, develop, and execute automated functional tests for a real-world Android application.
-The tests are written in JavaScript and leverage modern automation tools and frameworks for mobile app testing.
+The tests are written in JavaScript and leverage automation tools and frameworks for mobile app testing.

 ![SwagLab APK Recording (1)](https://github.com/user-attachments/assets/cf0b4578-9746-4ba1-960f-122bb2b4602e)